Taneemkibria/Milestone-Project-1/README.md

 ### Further Testing

 - Lighthouse test was run, performace - 82, accessibilty - 86, best practices - 75, seo - 90.
-- Was also tested on Google chrome, internet explorer and different device sizes through devtools.
+- Was also tested on Google chrome, internet explorer and different device sizes.
 - I have had my family test the site and they found it easy to use.